God's Firstborn

 Unveiling the Mystery of God's Firstborn: A Biblical Exploration

-While the firstborn of both man and animal belong to God, the first fruits, including the first grains, were brought as an offering to God in the Temple from Pentecost (Shavuot) to the Feast of Tabernacles (Sukkot).
+While the firstborn of both man and animal belongs to God, the first fruits, including the first grains, were brought as an offering to God in the Temple from Pentecost (Shavuot) to the Feast of Tabernacles (Sukkot).
 They were also accompanied by other “peace offerings “(shelamim).[iii]
 These gifts, both plant and animal, were given to the sons of Arron, the priests (Kohanim), as a gift.
-The Levites, who were taken by the Lord as a possession in exchange for the firstborn of Israel, were also given to Aaron as a gift to serve in the Temple.
+The Levites, whom the Lord took as possession in exchange for the firstborn of Israel, were also given to Aaron as a gift to serve in the Temple.
 Therefore, it is apparent that we who are predestined to become God’s possession are privileged to partake in all that belongs exclusively to Him—“For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren” (Romans 8:29).

 The Lord made a promise that Israel would be to him (future tense) a kingdom of priests—“And you shall be to Me a kingdom of priests and a holy nation” (Exodus 19:6)—future signifying that God’s promise was conditional upon the fulfillment of a mystery that was yet to be revealed.[iv]
 Paul affirmed this when he declared, “…the revelation of the mystery kept secret since the world began” (Romans 16:25).

-In Jewish tradition, the characterization of “first fruit of vigor” (bekhor reshit on) is like the relationship between a father and his firstborn heir in royal succession.[vii]
-Similarly, the specification of “firstborn” (bekhor) is also akin to the first issuance from the womb, signifying religious or priestly significance, and stressing the biological link to the mother.[viii]
-The correlation is intriguing, revealing two varying characteristics of Yeshua’ ministry—the royal and priestly successions.
+In Jewish tradition, the characterization of the “first fruit of vigor” (bekhor reshit on) is like the relationship between a father and his firstborn heir in the royal succession.[vii]
+Similarly, the specification of “firstborn” (bekhor) is akin to the first issuance from the womb, signifying religious or priestly significance and stressing the biological link to the mother.[viii]
+The correlation is intriguing, revealing two varying characteristics of Yeshua’s ministry—the royal and priestly successions.

-Studying the genealogy of Christ, we find in Matthew and Mark two different accounts of His lineage.
-Matthew emphasizes Christ’s title and lineage through His adopted father, Joseph, as the anointed Messiah of Israel, calling Yeshua the “son of Abraham” and “the son David.”
-The narrative reveals that Yeshua was an Israelite and the son (descendant) of both Abraham and King David, affirming His royal succession as the King of Israel.
+Studying Christ’s genealogy, we find two accounts of His lineage in Matthew and Mark.
+Matthew emphasizes Christ’s title and lineage through His adopted father, Joseph, as the anointed Messiah of Israel, calling Yeshua the “son of Abraham” and “the son of David.”
+The narrative reveals that Yeshua was an Israelite and the son (descendant) of Abraham and King David, affirming His royal succession as the King of Israel.
 “Also I will make him My firstborn, The highest of the kings of the earth” (Psalm 89:27).
-Notice how, we, the sons of Adam, are now adopted into God’s kingdom, as it is written, “You received the Spirit of adoption by whom we cry out, ‘Abba, Father’” (Romans 8:15).
+Notice how we, the sons of Adam, are now adopted into God’s kingdom, as it is written, “You received the Spirit of adoption by whom we cry out, ‘Abba, Father’” (Romans 8:15).

-Luke, on the other hand, emphasizes Christ’s lineage through His natural mother, Mary.
-This narrative does not refer to Yeshua as the “son of David,” but rather as the “son of Joseph.”
-While it does follow the Davidic line through Nathan, it ultimately links Yeshua’ lineage to Heli who is descendant of Levi and the father of the Aaronic priesthood given to Israel.[ix]
+On the other hand, Luke emphasizes Christ’s lineage through His natural mother, Mary.
+This narrative does not refer to Yeshua as the “son of David” but as the “son of Joseph.”
+While it does follow the Davidic line through Nathan, it ultimately links Yeshua’s lineage to Heli, a descendant of Levi and the father of the Aaronic priesthood given to Israel.[ix]
 The narrative reveals that Yeshua was a Levite, affirming His priestly succession as the rightful high priest of Israel.
-This priesthood, however, reveals an order that was not created but has eternally existed with God—the order Melchizedek, the King of Righteousness.
-Notice how, we, the sons of Adam, have now become a Kingdom of Priests, as it is written, “You are a chosen generation, a royal priesthood, a holy nation, His own special people…” (1 Peter 2:9).
+This priesthood, however, reveals an order that was not created but has eternally existed with God—the order of Melchizedek, the King of Righteousness.
+Notice how we, the sons of Adam, have now become a Kingdom of Priests, as it is written, “You are a chosen generation, a royal priesthood, a holy nation, His own special people…” (1 Peter 2:9).

-We can take this teaching to an even deeper understanding of God’s character.
+We can take this teaching to a deeper understanding of God’s character.
 In Jewish tradition, the right arm of God is considered the “arm of kindness” (Chesed), while the left arm of God is viewed as the “arm of stern justice” (Gevurah).[x]
-It is written that Yeshua has been exalted to the right hand of God the Father, therefore, “The law [stern justice] was given through Moses, but grace and truth [kindness] came through Jesus Christ” (John 1:17).[xi]
+It is written that Yeshua has been exalted to the right hand of God the Father; therefore, “The law [stern justice] was given through Moses, but grace and truth [kindness] came through Jesus Christ” (John 1:17).[xi]

 How does this relate to Yeshua’s kingly and priestly lineages?
 His father’s lineage associates Christ with the royal succession.
 When Yeshua returns to the earth as the King of Kings, He will execute His Father’s stern justice upon the nations.
-Until that time, Yeshua’ priestly attributes are revealed during the dispensation of God’s grace; the dispensation is Christ’s priestly succession, which is His kindness bestowed upon the nations, forgiving and atoning for the sins of the world.
+Until then, Yeshua’s priestly attributes are revealed during the dispensation of God’s grace; the dispensation is Christ’s priestly succession, which is His kindness bestowed upon the nations, forgiving and atoning for the sins of the world.

 At the center of God’s arms, in a spiritual sense, is the body, called “mercy” (Rachamim).
 It is also the place of God’s heart.
-I believe this place is the mercy seat of God’s royal priesthood that is in Christ, serving both man and God.
-In the Temple, the mercy seat sat upon the Ark of the Covenant and was the place where the blood of atonement was sprinkled on Yom Kippur—the Day of Atonement.
+This place is the mercy seat of God’s royal priesthood in Christ, serving both man and God.
+In the Temple, the mercy seat sat upon the Ark of the Covenant, which was the place where the blood of atonement was sprinkled on Yom Kippur—the Day of Atonement.

 While Israel was revealed as God’s firstborn amongst the nations,[xii] her promise to receive the “Spirit of adoption” through Christ remained a mystery until her Messiah would come and fulfill the law of atonement regarding sin and death.[xiii]
 It is written, “Shall I give my firstborn for my transgression, The fruit of my body for the sin of my soul?”
 (Micah 6:7).
 Paul affirmed this promise to Israel when he said, “…my brethren, my countrymen according to the flesh, who are Israelites, to whom pertain the adoption, the glory, the covenants, the giving of the law, the service of God, and the promises…” (Romans 9:3-5).